thunderbird/send-suite/README.md

 - Go to Settings and click `Add-ons and Themes` in the lower left-hand corner
 - In the "Manage your Extensions" window, click the gear icon in the upper right and choose `Debug Add-ons`
 - On the "Mozilla Thunderbird" page that appears, click the `Load Temporary Add-on...` button in the upper-right.
-- Navigate to the `send-suite/frontend/dist/` directory and choose the `manifest.json`
+- Navigate to the root directory and choose the xpi you generated earlier.

 ### Using the Extension